RussdM04/DealershipManagement/README.md

-# 🚗 Car Dealership Management System (Node.js + Express)
+# 🚗 Luxury Car Dealership – Admin Inventory Management System

-A full-stack web application built with **Node.js**, **Express**, and **MongoDB** that allows users to browse vehicles and administrators to manage inventory.

-This project demonstrates RESTful routing, authentication, role-based access control, CRUD operations, and MVC architecture.
+An **admin-only dealership inventory management system** built using **Node.js, Express, and MongoDB**.

+This application allows dealership administrators to create, update, edit, and delete luxury vehicle inventory using RESTful API endpoints and HTML form-based routes.

+> ⚠️ This system is intended for internal administrative use only.

 ---

-## 📌 Features
+## 📌 Overview

-### 👤 User Features
-- Browse available vehicles
-- View detailed car listings
-- Search and filter vehicles
-- User registration & login
+This project demonstrates:

+- RESTful API development
+- Full CRUD operations
+- MongoDB integration using Mongoose
+- Controller-based backend structure
-- Secure authentication with hashed passwords
+- Form handling with Express

-### 🛠️ Admin / Manager Features
-- Add new vehicles
-- Edit vehicle details
-- Delete vehicle listings
-- Manage inventory dashboard
-- Role-based access control (Admin vs User)
+- Error handling and HTTP status codes
+- Clean separation of concerns

+---

+## 🔐 Access Model

+This system is designed strictly for:

+- Dealership Administrators
+- Inventory Managers
+- Internal Staff

+There are **no public customer-facing browsing routes** implemented.

+All routes allow full inventory control and are expected to be protected by authentication middleware in a production environment.

 ---